w3c-fedid/FedCM/delegation_oriented_api.md

 ### RP Backend Verification

-Normally the RP verifies the JWT on its backend by checking its signature against the IDP public key.
+Normally the RP verifies the [JWT] (JSON Web Token) on its backend by checking its signature against the IDP public key.
 However the new proposed Certified JWT contains, in its header, a browser generated public key which is certified by the IDP.
 So the verification process first verifies the included public key with the IDP public key and then verifies the token using this public key.

+#### Certified JWT
-Here is a strawman proposal for a Certified JWT token:
+Here is a strawman proposal for a Certified JWT:

 ```js